luqastw/edward-ai/README.md

-## 🧰 E.D.W.A.R.D - Engine for Data, Workflow, Assistance, Reasoning, and Decision-making.
+## 🧰 EDWARD - Engine for Data, Workflow, Assistance, Reasoning, and Decision-making.

 N/A.